 - In the U.S., it is found primarily in the southeast.

-Because other rodents may also carry viruses or diseases, it is wise to avoid close contact with rodents in general.
+Because other rodents may also present dangers, it is wise to avoid close contact with rodents in general.